sheerid/getting-started/recipes/recipe-12-verify-sso.md

 https://services-sandbox.sheerid.com/rest/0.5/verification/sso/57c7385ce4b027e35aed5d60

 This URL will redirect the user to their university identity provider login page for authentication.
-Upon successful login, the user will be redirected back to SheerID and a confirmation message is displayed.
+Upon successful login, the user will be redirected to the url specified in the ssoLoginRedirectUrl parameter.

 ### Await response